If you’re not bidding on brand terms, you could be making a huge mistake. Find out why brand keywords are a must to compete in the paid search market.

 Just because you aren’t bidding on your brand terms doesn’t mean your competitors aren’t.
 Tweet this!

-Keyword competition for branded queries is on the rise.
-Companies are finding they can acquire customers by bidding on their competitors' names.
-If you have a strong brand, chances are competitors will want to dip into your success.
+Keyword competition for branded queries is on the rise as companies realize they can acquire customers by bidding on their competitors' names.
+If you have a strong brand, chances are that your competitors want to dip into your success.

 How can you beat competitors who are bidding on your brand terms?

 Be better than them.
-You will have the top quality score over your competitor, and your bid won’t have to be as high as your competitor’s.
-If you place your bid a bit higher, the maximum bid for your competitor will rise, eventually chasing them out of the spot once it is no longer profitable for them.
+A strong campaign will ensure a higher quality score over your competitor at a lower bid cost.
+If you bid a bit higher, the maximum bid for your competitor will rise, eventually chasing them out of the spot once it is no longer profitable for them.

 Take this screenshot of a Google search for “grandview dentist.”
-Taking up real estate is crucial on mobile.
-In order to see organic listings, a mobile user has to scroll past shopping ads, search ads, and local listings.
+Taking up real estate is especially crucial on mobile.
+For many searches, in order to see organic listings, a mobile user has to scroll past shopping ads, search ads, and local listings.
 Typically, only 1.5 ads appear before a user starts scrolling.
 You can’t rely on a user to be that diligent to get to mobile organic listings.
-Make sure the first ad they see is you, and not a competitor.
+Make sure the first ad they see is you–not a competitor.

 Maximize SERPs Real Estate on Branded Searches